shang-chuanshun0437/hello-indexeddb/README.md

 NOTICE: the final logic is `A AND B AND C AND (D OR E OR F)`.

 `select` is not based on indexes, so it can be used with any property of objects.

-However, it face performance problem.
+NOTICE: select do NOT use index to query data, it face performance problem.
+Don't use indexName to query.
 So don't use it as possible.

 ### all()